 Dedicated to exploring Yoga in it’s complete expression, Bhavani’s classes are steeped in the traditions of Patanjali’s classical 8 Limbed Yoga, with an emphasis on integrity of alignment and the use of Yoga as therapy.
-Often described as a teacher’s teacher, Bhavani draws from the rich classical teachings of the Patanjali Yoga Sutra, Yoga Philosophy, Yoga Psychology and Yoga Therapy, and offers unique insights into discovering greater joy and freedom within one's self.
+Often described as a teacher’s teacher, Bhavani draws from the rich classical teachings of the Patanjali Yoga Sutra to integrate Yoga Philosophy, Yoga Psychology and Yoga Therapy as insightful into discovering greater joy and freedom within one's self.
 She specializes in addressing the individual’s specific needs, and development of a personalized practice appropriate to their challenges, physical injuries, and desire for personal growth and transformation.
 Yoga can be described as compressed evolution.
 Bhavani believes that engaging in all the aspects of Yoga uplifts us, teaches us to connect with ourselves, surroundings, and the source of joy within the self.
 Bhavani offers Yoga classes in a supportive and encouraging environment at Yoga Hanalei on Kaua'i.
 Sharing her love of Yoga, she inspires students to explore their full potential in a light-hearted, exacting, and compassionate way.